tariqsheikhsw/CiscoDNACenter/README.md

     The spectrum analysis duration is for 1 minute for up to 10 capture sessions.

-    x.The spectrum analysis duration is for 5 minutes for up to 10 capture sessions.
+    [✔️]The spectrum analysis duration is for 5 minutes for up to 10 capture sessions.

     The spectrum analysis duration is for 5 minutes for up to 20 capture sessions.